Wealthsimple Trade Review 2025

 • Commission-free trading

-• North American Stock Exchanges (but will need to pay a 1.5% currency exchange fee in order to trade US stocks)
+• North American Stock Exchanges (but will need to pay a 0%-1.5% currency exchange fee in order to trade US stocks without one of their USD accounts)

 • Crypto trading

-• Canadian savings accounts such as TFSA and RRSP
+• Canadian savings accounts such as TFSA, RRSP, RESP, FHSA, and many more.

 Wealthsimple, also called Wealthsimple Invest, is a robo advisor service that offers a diverse range of portfolio choices for clients to choose from, making it easy to start investing.

-When you use Wealthsimple you will have access to:
+When you use Wealthsimple Invest you will have access to:

-• In addition to more traditional ETFs, you’ll be able to choose from a selection of 6 ETFs, each offering a vetted group of companies that reflect clients’ particular values.
-For example, it offers a halal investing portfolio, and socially responsible portfolio.
+• In addition to more traditional ETFs, you’ll be able to choose from a selection of 3 standard portfolios, plus socially responsible investing (SRI) portfolios and halal portfolio options.

-• Automatic rebalancing will be done automatically, so as needed, purchases of stocks and bonds needed for a well–balanced portfolio will be made without you needing to worry about it.
+• Rebalancing will be done automatically.
+Purchasing and selling of stocks and bonds needed for a well–balanced portfolio will be made without you needing to worry about it.

-• 3 levels of accounts with varying services and fees: Basic, Black and Generation
+• 3 levels of accounts with varying services and fees: Core, Premium and Generation

-While Wealthsimple does offer a range of unique offerings, it comes at a cost with a management fee of 0.4-0.5% depending on account balance.
-This is higher than most other robo advisor services.
+While Wealthsimple does offer a range of unique offerings, it comes at a cost with a management fee of 0.4% – 0.5% depending on account balance.
+This is higher than most other Canadian robo advisor services.
 In addition, the platform doesn’t offer some of the tools and resources many other platforms do.

 Wealthsimple Trade vs Qtrade